Overwatch Contenders

-Overwatch Contenders (OWC) was an international esports league for the video game Overwatch that is organized by Blizzard Entertainment.
+Overwatch Contenders (OWC) was an international esports league for the video game Overwatch organized by Blizzard Entertainment.
 The series acts as the development league for aspiring Overwatch League (OWL) professionals.
 Founded in 2017, Contenders was created in part to consolidate existing regional tournaments into a structure to support the Overwatch League, including the Overwatch Apex tournament, Overwatch Premier Series, and Overwatch Pacific Championship.

 Overwatch Contenders ceased operations in 2024, coinciding with the end of the Overwatch League.

 History

 The Contenders league was launched in 2017 to be a developmental league for players aspiring to play in the Overwatch League, with regions in North America and Europe.
 Teams competed in an online open qualifier known as 2017 Season Zero, where the top eight teams from Europe, the top six teams from North America, and invited teams Team Envy and Rogue would compete in 2017 Season 1.

 In 2018, Blizzard merged Contenders with existing regional tournaments into a structure to support the Overwatch League; it was divided into five divisions with 12 teams each: Korea (replacing the Overwatch Apex tournament), China (replacing the Overwatch Premier Series), and Pacific (replacing Overwatch Pacific Championship for other Asian-Pacific countries), and adding in North America and European divisions.
 Prior to the second 2018 Contenders season, Blizzard added two additional divisions, Australia and South America, bringing the total to seven.
 Further, Blizzard gave the opportunity to the top eight teams from the Open Division within each region to compete in Contenders Trials, which would be held at the end of each Contenders season; the qualified teams would take place in a promotion-relegation tournament for the chance to compete in the next Contenders season.

 For its second year in 2019, Blizzard adjusted the format by reducing the number of teams in each region to eight, while dividing the North American region into East and West divisions.
 Blizzard also added a regional limit of the number of "import players", which are those that live outside the division's region, to a maximum of three.